CayMac-Team/UniversalROMImages/Q700_Q900_Q950/readme.md

 ### Q700_Q900_Q950

-Notes
+**Notes**

-No checksum check
+  - No checksum check
-RAM check disabled
+  - RAM check disabled
+  - Boot image is OS7.1
-ROMs with a boot SYSTEM - hold R to load from ROM or hold A & R to load from ROM into a RAM drive (16mb or more RAM required).
+  - ROMs with a boot SYSTEM - hold R to load from ROM or hold A & R to load from ROM into a RAM drive (16mb or more RAM required).
 Hold key(s) as soon as the arrow appears and before the happy Mac boot icon.
 After icon appears, you can release the key(s).
-File(s)

-Q700_Q900_Q950_NoMem_NoChecksum_SYSTEM.ZIP - Contains a BOOT image OS7.1
+  **File(s)**
+  - Q700_Q900_Q950_NoMem_NoChecksum_SYSTEM.ZIP - Base ROM with Boot Image for 8MB ROM SIMM